There are various types of mortar used in construction, while the mortar is a mixture of cement (or lime), sand, and water.

-Due to this gauging process, the lime mortar becomes more strong, economical and dense, the proportion of cement to lime by volume is about 6 to 18.
+Due to this gauging process, the lime mortar becomes more strong, economical, and dense, the proportion of cement to lime by volume is about 6 to 18 times.

-Gauged mortar can be used for bedding and for thick wall brick masonry work.
+These types of mortar can be used for bedding and thick wall brick masonry work.

 Mud mortar types:

-It is simply a mixture of clay and water and used for cheap houses.
+Mud mortar is simply a mixture of clay and water used for cheap houses.